· 5 min read

 - timing – Slap Kings from Lion Studios with a performance score of 43,420

 - traversal – High Heels! by Zynga Inc. which scored 48,383 (you can read more about High Heels! in the full report)

 - physics – Demolish! from Voodoo with 36,449

 - shooting – Stealth Master by SayGames LLC with 39,732.

-FYI – performance score is basically a score we give to each game based on a bunch of things, like their ranking, ratings, how long they were in the top charts and also how many countries they rank in to.
+FYI – performance score is basically a score we give to each game based on many things, like their ranking, ratings, how long they were in the top charts, and how many countries they rank in to.

 How to make a successful hyper-casual game

-We’ve crunched those numbers and used them to come up with three bits of advice to help you build a super-popular hyper-casual game.
+We’ve crunched those numbers and used them to develop three bits of advice to help you build a super-popular hyper-casual game.

 1. Keep it short, simple, and satisfying